PEAAS-community/peaas-community/code-of-conduct.md

 ---
 layout: page
 title: Code of Conduct
-sidebar_link: true
+sidebar_link: false
 ---

 ## TL;DR

-- All attendees and members of SPAAM are expected to be respectful towards all members regardless of background, and actively participate in creating a welcoming and friendly community.
+- All attendees and members of PEAAS are expected to be respectful towards all members regardless of background, and actively participate in creating a welcoming and friendly community.
 - [Unacceptable](#4-unacceptable-behaviour) or illegal behaviour will not be tolerated and the organisers reserve the right to remove anyone violating the Code of Conduct from both in-person or online channels.
-- If at any point you feel unsafe or the code of conduct is violated, please contact any of the following [SPAAM members](#8-contact-info) who will deal with any issues respectfully and anonymously, as required.
+- If at any point you feel unsafe or the code of conduct is violated, please contact any of the following [PEAAS members](#8-contact-info) who will deal with any issues respectfully and anonymously, as required.

 > This is only for guidance, and the main body of this page is the enforceable document.

 ## 1. Purpose

-A primary goal of SPAAM is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of PEAAS is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socio-economic status, and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behaviour.